-- Check your family medical history – Does your family have a medical history of lactose intolerance at some point in time?
+- Check your family’s medical history – Does your family have a medical history of lactose intolerance?
 If so, it may be a good idea to wait till your little one turns 12 months before adding dairy to their diet.

-- Avoid Cow’s Milk – Cow’s milk doesn’t digest quite well in babies and may lead to dehydration and iron deficiencies.
-Go for homogenized or pasteurized milk, instead.
+- Avoid Cow’s Milk – Babies are not able to digest cow milk and it may also lead to dehydration and iron deficiencies.
+So go for homogenized or pasteurized milk, instead.
 Switch to low-fat versions after a while.

 - Do Not Stop Breastfeeding – Your little one gets his main dose of nutrients from your breast milk.
 All those excess nutrients come in handy as his organs develop and bones start taking shape.
-Dairy products should serve as a supplement to breastfeeding and nutritional diets, not replace them totally.
+Dairy products should serve as a supplement to breast milk and nutritional diets, and not as a substitute for them.

-- Consult a Paediatrician – If you notice your little one lose his appetite or any signs of dairy intolerance in babies, then consult a paediatrician.
-Period.
+- Consult a Paediatrician – If your little one shows any signs of loss in appetite or lactose intolerance, then consult a paediatrician.

 If your little one is allergic to dairy products or gets fussy when being fed, then make sure to consult a paediatrician and wait a few more months before introducing them to the wonders and flavours of natural dairy products.